paulfioravanti/steno-dictionaries/README.md

   [Plover's `main.json`][Plover main.json].
 Phrases that do have an existing Plover entry are contained in `alt-briefs.json`.

-- **[Proper Nouns][]**: containing nouns that identify a single entity and is used to refer to that entity: names of people, companies, animal types etc.
-   The proper nouns in this dictionary are _new_ and _currently do not have an existing entry_ in [Plover's `main.json`][Plover main.json].
+- **New [Proper Nouns][]**: containing nouns that identify a single entity and is used to refer to that entity: names of people, companies, animal types etc. The proper nouns in this dictionary are _new_ and _currently do not have an existing entry_ in [Plover's `main.json`][Plover main.json].
 New outlines for proper nouns which have an existing entry in Plover are contained in `alt-briefs.json`

 - **Q&A**: containing briefs related to switching between different people or